Capsule Making Definitions

 Auger filling machine /method

-Powder to be filled into a capsule is contained in a hopper in which a rotating auger (screw) ensures free flow of the materials.
+When manufacturing capsules using a capsule filling machine, powder is pushed into each capsule using a rotating auger (screw) that sits inside a hopper.
+This ensures flow of the materials and encourages the powder to move through the machine.
 Powder is fed continuously out of the hopper due to rotation of the auger.
-The amount of powder fed into the capsule depends on the time the capsule body spends under the hopper and the speed of rotation of the auger (slower rotation increases fill weight).
+The amount of powder fed into the capsule depends on the capsule size, the time the capsule body spends under the hopper, and the speed of rotation of the auger (slower rotation increases fill weight).

 In the pharmaceutical industry a capsule usually refers to a relatively stable shell that encloses a dose of active ingredients allowing them, for example, to be taken orally or to be used as suppositories.